Project 639: Background

 The goal of China was to produce a thermonuclear device of at least a megaton in yield that could be dropped by an aircraft or carried by a ballistic missile.
 Several explosions to test thermonuclear weapon designs, characteristics and yield boosting preceded the thermonuclear test.

 China was motivated to pursue nuclear weapons in part due to the First and Second Taiwan Strait Crises in 1955 and 1958.
 The United States had threatened nuclear attacks on the People's Liberation Army in each, and stationed nuclear weapons in Taiwan during and after the second crisis.
 The program officially began on 15 January 1955.

 Liu Jie had participated in negotiations of a 1957 "New Defense Technical Accord" cooperation agreement with the Soviet Union, where they had agreed to supply a model nuclear weapon, specifically their layer cake design, tested as RDS-6s and RDS-27.
 Despite using thermonuclear reactions, this was not a true thermonuclear weapon.
-Liu Jie pressed the Soviet side for details on hydrogen bombs, but realized the Soviets would not supply any details.
+Liu pressed the Soviet side for details on hydrogen bombs, but realized the Soviets would not supply any details.
 China had received extensive technical help from the Soviet Union to jump-start their nuclear program.
 They assisted construction of a gaseous diffusion plant for highly enriched uranium at Lanzhou (Plant 504), and a lithium deuteride production plant at Baotou (Plant 212).
 In June 1958 the Soviet Union supplied a 10 MW heavy-water research reactor (HWRR-I) and a 25 MeV cyclotron to the Beijing-based China Institute of Atomic Energy.
 Unlike the US and USSR, at the time of their hydrogen bomb program, China operated no production facilities for plutonium or tritium.
 In June 1959, the rift between the Soviet Union and China had become so great that the Soviet Union ceased all assistance to China.
 In January 1961, limited thermonuclear weapons research began.
 The People's Republic of China detonated its first nuclear bomb, Project 596, in October 1964.